 (e) the activities to be carried out at the facility are different from the activities contemplated in the safety case.

-(2) If an operator of a facility is required under subregulation (1) to submit a revised safety case because there is proposed a significant change to, or decommissioning of, the facility the operator must not submit the revised safety case before the operator and the Safety Authority have agreed on the scope of any validation required to be provided in respect of the proposal.
+(2) If an operator of a facility is required under subregulation (1) to submit a revised safety case because there is proposed a significant change to, or decommissioning of, the facility the operator must not submit the revised safety case before the operator and the Minister have agreed on the scope of any validation required to be provided in respect of the proposal.

-(3) If the Safety Authority agrees, the operator of a facility may submit a revised safety case under subregulation (1) in the form of a revision of part of the safety case in force for the facility.
+(3) If the Minister agrees, the operator of a facility may submit a revised safety case under subregulation (1) in the form of a revision of part of the safety case in force for the facility.

+[Regulation 40 amended in Gazette 30 Dec 2011 p.
+5549.]

-41. Revision on Safety Authority’s request
+41. Revision on Minister’s request

-(1) The Safety Authority may, by written notice (a revision notice) request the operator of a facility for which a safety case is in force to submit a revised safety case to the Safety Authority.
+(1) The Minister may, by written notice (a revision notice) request the operator of a facility for which a safety case is in force to submit a revised safety case to the Minister.

 (2) A revision notice must set out —